supremeimposter/My-Vault/GATE/Digital-Logic/Functional Completeness/Emil Post's Functional Completeness Theorem.md

 ![[Emil Post's Functional Completeness Theorem-20240617101159757.webp]]

-(The lattice of the input combinations which change by a single input is given above)
+(The lattice of the input combinations which change by a single input from 0 to 1 is given above)

 $f = a . \overline{b} + a . b$ is monotonic,
 ![[Emil Post's Functional Completeness Theorem-20240617101441117.webp]]